Joints are the parts of your body where your bones meet. Joints allow the bones of your skeleton to move. Joints include:

 The human body contains over 200 different types of cells.
 Usually, each type has certain characteristics that allow it to perform a specific role.

 Cells with similar roles group together to form tissues, which then organize to form the body’s organs.
 For example, the heart is a collection of muscle tissues.

-Doctors source the stem cells from body tissue, either from an embryo or an adult human, and isolate them in the laboratory.
+Doctors source the stem cells from body tissue, either from ethical birth tissue or an adult human, and isolate them in the laboratory.
 After manipulating the cells to develop into specific types, they then inject the cells into the recipient’s blood or tissue.